choderalab/yank/docs/yamlpages/molecules.rst

 or can accept a comma separated list of files enclosed by [ ].
 Filepaths are relative to either the AmberTools default paths or to the folder the YAML script is in.

-*Note*: Protiens do not necessarily   need this command if the force fields given to the :ref:`leap argument in systems <yaml_systems_leap>` will fully describe them.
+*Note*: Proteins do not necessarily   need this command if the force fields given to the :ref:`leap argument in systems <yaml_systems_head>` will fully describe them.

 **OPTIONAL**